Three Safe Patient Handling and Mobility (SPHM) Myths Debunked

 1. Body Mechanics Will Protect You

-2. Professional Knowledge Will Protect You
+2. Professional Awareness Will Protect You

 3. Use of SPHM Techniques Is Not Consistent with Therapy Goals